-7.04 Progress against many objectives/policies can be measured quantitatively and this is reflected in the targets set out in the framework below.
-Where appropriate quantification of the objective is set out in a way that will help to inform review of the Core Strategy in accordance with the programme set out in paragraph 7.05 below.
-However, others objectives/policies do not lend themselves to this quantification and where appropriate a qualitative target is included in order to enable performance is to be is measured in a different way.
+7.04 Many objectives/policies can be measured quantitatively and this is set out in the framework below.
+However, others do not lend themselves to this and performance is measured in a different way.
 Monitoring performance against the indicators set out is principally undertaken through the Annual Monitoring Report (AMR).
 The AMR is published in December each year and in addition to setting out monitoring information includes analysis of whether and how the policies are being delivered.
 In so doing it will inform the process of Core Strategy policy review and provides evidence to inform formulation of policies in other Local Development Documents.

 7.05 The Core Strategy is anticipated to be reviewed about every 5 years after its adoption.
 The review process will commence around 2 to 3 years in advance of the review date in order to enable the timely and considered preparation and adoption of revised policies.
-If, after the first 5 years following adoption, monitoring demonstrates that the planned housing provision is not being delivered at the levels expected and there would be no reasonable prospect of the delivery of 11,000 homes to 2026, then the review of the Core Strategy will entail changes to rectify the housing shortfall taking account of the impact of the performance of the economy on the need for housing.
-This will include implementing the contingencies referred to in paragraph 1.36 of the Core Strategy but may also include changes to the spatial strategy if required.
-This will be undertaken in liaison with neighbouring authorities, particularly in the West of England and is likely to include a review of the plan period.

 The timetable for preparing other Local Development Documents is set out in the Council's Local Development Scheme.